-The Site lies at an elevation of approximately 40 m above Ordnance Datum (m AOD) according to Ireland Grid Reference.
-The local topography falls to the north towards the Dublin Bay.
+The Site lies at an elevation of approximately 32 m above Ordnance Datum (m AOD) according to Ireland Grid Reference.
+The local topography rises to the north and falls to the south and east towards the Tolka River and Dublin Bay.